High Dimensional Mode Hunting Using Pettiest Components Analysis: Basic notions

 PRIM has at least three shortcomings.
-First, it is computationally expensive; second, it does not behave well in the presence of collinearity; and third, even in a small number of dimensions, it cannot detect multiple bumps \citep{PolonikWang2010}.
-For this reason, Dazard and Rao developed a modified algorithm called \textit{local sparse bump hunting} in which the patient rule induction method is subsumed \citep{DazardRao2010}.
-The local sparse bump hunting algorithm uses a recursive partition algorithm, say classification and regression trees, in order to divide the space $\mathcal X(p)$ in several regions $S_1, \ldots, S_R$; then applies sparse principal components analysis inside each particular region $S_i$ in order to reduce the dimension of each region in the partition; and finally applies the patient rule induction method to each rotated and projected subspace induced by $S_i$.
-The local sparse bump hunting algorithm has been successfully applied to detect heterogeneity of colon tumors, dividing colon cancer patients into two subpopulations with different genetic/molecular profiles in all stages of cancer \citep{DazardRaoMarkowitz2012}.
+First, it is computationally expensive; second, it does not behave well in the presence of collinearity; and third, even in a small number of dimensions, it cannot detect multiple bumps \cite{PolonikWang2010}.
+For this reason, \cite{DazardRao2010} developed a modified algorithm called \textit{local sparse bump hunting} (LSBH) in which the patient rule induction method is subsumed.
+The LSBH algorithm uses a recursive partition algorithm, say classification and regression trees, in order to divide the space $\mathcal X(p)$ in several regions $S_1, \ldots, S_R$; then applies sparse principal components analysis inside each particular region $S_i$ in order to reduce the dimension of each region in the partition; and finally applies the patient rule induction method to each rotated and projected subspace induced by $S_i$. \cite{DazardRaoMarkowitz2012} applied LSBH to detect heterogeneity of colon tumors, dividing colon cancer patients into two subpopulations with different genetic/molecular profiles in all stages of cancer.